India, South Africa to boost defense ties, trade

-NEW DELHI — India and South Africa will boost ties in key areas such as defense, maritime security and trade under a three-year strategic exchange program.
+NEW DELHI — India and South Africa will boost ties in key areas such as defense, maritime security, information technology and trade under a three-year strategic exchange program, their leaders said Friday.

-The plan was announced by Indian Prime Minister Narendra Modi and visiting South African President Cyril Ramaphosa after they met in New Delhi on Friday.
+The plan was announced by Indian Prime Minister Narendra Modi and visiting South African President Cyril Ramaphosa after they met in New Delhi.

 Two-way trade is expected to rise to $10.65 billion in 2018-19 from $9.38 billion in 2017-18.

 India’s External Affairs Ministry said the South African defense industry is also looking at India, which is upgrading its military equipment.
-It didn’t give details.
+India has offered training slots for South African defense personnel, it said.

+India’s Defense Ministry lifted a ban last year on South Africa’s state-owned aerospace and military technology conglomerate Denel SOC Ltd. after investigators found no evidence to back bribery allegations.
+The company was blacklisted 13 years ago for allegedly paying bribes to a company to secure deals to supply the Indian army with rifles and ammunition.

+T.S.
+Tirumurti, an Indian external affairs ministry official, said Thursday the issue has been settled and India is ready to do business with Denel and other South African manufacturers.

-Ramaphosa will be the chief guest on Saturday at India’s Republic Day parade, which celebrates the anniversary of its national constitution which was adopted in 1950.
+Ramaphosa will be the chief guest on Saturday at India’s Republic Day parade, which celebrates the anniversary of the adoption of its constitution in 1950.
+India had first invited U.S. President Donald Trump to attend, but U.S. officials declined, citing a scheduling issue.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.